diggerwoo/libocli/doc/Symbol Definition.md

 - DEF_VAR must have a lex_type parameter, e.g. LEX_IP_ADDR, EX_DOMAIN_NAME, or LEX_INT.
 For details of lexcical types please refer to the next section [Libocli Lexcical Parsing Interface](Lexical%20Parsing.md).

-- All DEF_ macros except DEF_KEY should have a arg_name parameter which is the name of the callback argument.
-In the examples we use ARG macro to define a arg_name.
+- All DEF_ macros except DEF_KEY should have an arg_name parameter which is the name of the callback argument.
+In all examples we use ARG macro to define an arg_name.
 E.g. ARG(DST_HOST) is exactly the "DST_HOST" .

   ```
-  /* The { HOST_IP | HOST } in the ping syntax are an alternative, so they can be assigned
+  /* The { HOST_IP | HOST } in the ping syntax are an alternative, so they can be assigned with
-   * the same arg_name "DST_HOST", that can simplify the callback process */
+   * the same arg_name "DST_HOST", less callback args can simplify the callback function.
+   */
   DEF_VAR ("HOST_IP", "Destination IP address", LEX_IP_ADDR, ARG(DST_HOST)),
   DEF_VAR ("HOST", "Destination domain name", LEX_DOMAIN_NAME, ARG(DST_HOST))
   ```